GioByte10/AutoZoom/README.md

 * **Deactive.exe** kills the AutoZoom process and removes it from StartUp
 * There is a text file included with installation instructions
 * data.txt contains the user's meetings' information
-* **MessageBox.vbs** is used to notify the user previous to the Zoom meeting, while allowing the process to keep running
+* **MessageBox.vbs** is used to notify the user previous to the Zoom meeting (if chosen by the user), while allowing the process to keep running
 * All three **.dll** libraries are required for the program's function.

-Zoom Links are executing using the following command:
+Zoom Links are executed using the following command:
 ```c++
 ShellExecute(nullptr, "open", linksS.c_str(), nullptr, nullptr, 0);
 ```